MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 ### Configure an app protection policy

-An App protection policy is required to configure Microsoft Tunnel for apps that will use the MAM Tunnel for iOS.
+An App protection policy is required to configure Microsoft Tunnel for apps that will use the Microsoft Tunnel for MAM iOS.

 This policy provides the necessary data protection and establishes a means of delivering app configuration policy to apps.
 To create an app protection policy, use the following steps: